 What is your ikigai?

-You can draw your own version of the overlapping circles of the ikigai symbol, and fill in the large, outer circles with the answers to the questions below.
-The advantage of doing it like this is you will easily see if words pop up in adjacent or opposite sections of the diagram.
+You can draw your own venn diagram of the intersecting circles of the ikigai symbol, and place your answers to the questions below in the large, outer circles.
+This allows you to quickly notice which words appear in adjacent or opposite parts of the diagram.

 What you love